LRT Info - Limbo

 [POLITICS] FFF, at risk of being banned

 The Anti-Discrimination Council has taken action in the case of a post made by the leader of the far-right separatist Fomalhaut Freedom Front, Anneliese Schulz, while she was in the Ribenstadt Federation.
-The post, which is still on her social media page, calls for violence and even genocide against the Limboese of the Autonomous Republic of Fomalhaut.
+The post, which is still on her social media page, calls for violence and even genocide against the Limboese from Fomalhaut.

 At the same time, criminal cases have been opened against several members of the party for the crime of promoting the cult of persons guilty of genocide, crimes against sentient beings and war crimes.

-Because of these things, several non-governmental organizations and political parties have notified the Supreme Court of Justice, requesting that FFF be dissolved and removed from the Register of Political Parties because its program directly violates both the Constitution and the Treaty of Herrera.
+Because of these things, several non-governmental organizations and political parties have notified the High Court of Cassation and Justice, requesting that FFF be dissolved and removed from the Register of Political Parties because its program directly violates the Constitution.

 It is not known exactly what the summit will be about, as the Ministry of Foreign Affairs and Diplomacy has not released any official documents to the press or the public, apart from statements made by Minister Maria Tonova last month.